Cloud Vulnerability DB

 A community-led vulnerabilities database

 LDAP Account Manager (LAM), a webfrontend for managing LDAP directory entries, was found to contain a stored cross-site scripting vulnerability (CVE-2025-58174) in versions before 9.3.
-The vulnerability was discovered and disclosed on September 16, 2025.
-The issue specifically affects the Profile section of the application, where the profile name field is susceptible to XSS attacks (GitHub Advisory, NVD).
+The vulnerability was discovered and disclosed on September 16, 2025 (GitHub Advisory, NVD).

 The vulnerability has been fixed in LAM version 9.3.
-No known workarounds were mentioned for affected versions.
-Users are advised to upgrade to version 9.3 or later to address this security issue (NVD).
+No known workarounds are mentioned for affected versions (NVD).

 Source: This report was generated using AI